OpLumina/OpLumina-wp-audit/ReadMe.md

 # WP-Audit

 **Open-source WordPress vulnerability scanner.
-No API keys, no fluff, runs local, editable CVE database.**
+No API keys, runs local, editable CVE database.**

 Scans WordPress installations for exposed sensitive files, version disclosures, misconfigured paths, and plugins with known CVEs.
 Everything runs on your machine — no external services, no accounts, no telemetry.